nmcdermo/NaoRobot/README.md

 # NaoRobot
 Several Introductory programs for the Nao

+To open a file, download and open the .pml file with Choreographe

 Walk.pml
 This program allows the robot to walk forward and backwards, and to perform Tai Chi when given verbal commands